elasticio/microsoft-onedrive-component/README.md

 #### Metadata fields description
 * **Path** - Full path to item to create or replace

 ### Upsert File
-Action upsert(create or replace) with first file from attachment by provided path in Microsoft One Drive
+Action upserts (create or replace) with first file from attachment by provided path in Microsoft One Drive
 #### Input fields description
 * **Drive Identity** - OneDrive instance to work with.
 Selects by owner
 #### Metadata fields description